 Crisis: any event or unstable situation that has the power to disrupt an organization’s activities

 Downtime: a period of time that a company’s system is unavailable (or has failed to perform its normal functions).
-To compute an estimated cost of downtime based on your current recovery methods, use our calculator here.

 Data Backup: backing up a company’s data refers to the copying of files, workstations or servers.
 These copies are then stored on a business continuity software solution, like QBR, which can then be used to restore lost data in the event of a disaster or crisis.